Policy document

 The scheme enables witnesses to relocate outside their area to a place of safety.

 NWMS work with Maidstone Council.
-The Council will investigate whether it has a duty to assist with accommodation because the applicant is threatened with homelessness and it is not reasonable for them to return.
+The Council will investigate whether it has a duty to assist with accommodation because the applicant is homeless or threatened with homelessness because it is not reasonable for them to reside in their previous accommodation.

 The applicant will need to complete a housing register form and the Senior Homechoice Officer will consider the appropriate priority.
 Due to the high demand for subsidised housing in the borough the Council will accept up to 2 nominations per financial year from the NWMS under this voluntary scheme.